I try to make history readable and interesting, warts and all. We must look to the past to understand the present and confront the future.

 An infantry company was then sent in, but by then, the Germans had made High Wood their anchor for their new defensive trench line in the sector, and the company was repulsed.
 It wasn't until July 20 that the British were able to establish a toe-hold inside the woods.
 Continued attacks through the end of the month were repulsed, with both sides suffering heavy casualties, including many friendly fire incidents from British supporting artillery.

 By the beginning of August, artillery from both sides had erased the trees.
 High Wood was 75 acres of stumps, craters and trenches.
 While the fighting continued during August, the British began tunneling operations in order to place explosives under the German strong points.
 They also deployed two of their new gigantic flame-throwers, but friendly fire destroyed the two-ton monsters before they could be used.

 On August 24, in preparation for yet another assault, a machine gun company, with the aid of two companies of soldiers to constantly fetch and carry belts of ammunition, set up ten machine guns and laid down indirect fire on the strongest German positions.
 All ten machine guns fired continuously for 12 hours, expending almost one million rounds of ammunition.
 Despite causing the Germans much grief and following up the murderous machine gun fire with another infantry assault, the Germans held on in High Wood.

 By September 3, British sappers had tunneled 300 feet under the main German strong point and detonated 3,000 pounds of explosives.
 British soldiers succeeded in occupying the resulting crater, only to lose it to a savage German counter-attack.
 More attacks followed.
-On September 9, another mine was exploded, expanding the crater to 140-feet wide and 35 feet deep.
-Again the Germans successfully counterattacked.
+On September 9, another mine was destroyed, expanding the crater to 140 feet wide and 35 feet deep.
+Again, the Germans successfully counterattacked.